 He is of the view that religion in which a person survives and the religious values and faiths which he accepts, substantially affect his business life, occupation, Entrepreneurial enthusiasm, and energy.

-He had linked entrepreneurship development with protein (that sect of Christianity who does not accept the total authority of pope) and with various religious communities.
+He had linked entrepreneurship development with protein (that sect of Christianity that does not accept the total authority of the pope) and with various religious communities.

 It is evident that the Protestant society has been able to achieve rapid economic progress.